This article was originally published on July 2020 and updated with new content on May 2021.

 COURTS has hosted a cooking show with Chef Mel Dean on their Facebook page.
 Chef Mel Dean did a cooking demonstration using their Philips air fryer and cooker.
 There was also a giveaway for a $500 COURTS voucher for their live stream viewers.

-We liked that this live stream demonstrated to viewers how they could make full use of the air fryer and the multi-cooker.
+This live stream demonstrated to viewers how they could make full use of the air fryer and the multi-cooker.
 By demonstrating how easy and versatile the product was, viewers could imagine themselves cooking up scrumptious dishes in a matter of minutes.
 This is a strong and enticing factor that can draw viewers into purchasing these products.

 There was also a top-down angle shot of Chef Mel Dean’s work station.
 This allowed for a birds-eye view of the ingredients and for a closer, more detailed look at how Chef was preparing the food.